-Using the concept of maintaining perfect mental and physical balance to achieve beyond expectation is the benefits driven story of enlyten.
+Using the concept of maintaining perfect mental and physical balance to achieve beyond expectation is the benefits driven story for Enlyten nutrition strips.
 Painted against an exciting backdrop of original imagery and engaging music, the video encourages the viewer to challenge all preconceived perceptions.
 The result evokes a spirit of unique vision….bold.
 Unapologetic.

 Using a mix of animation composites and stock backgrounds, real world foregrounds and CGI elements, all together in the same world offers surreal moments of that elusive performance nirvana.